-To find out more, see Arizona Department of Revenue brochure, Pub 704, Taxpayers in the Military.
+To find out more, see our brochure, Pub 704, Taxpayers in the Military.
+To see this brochure, visit our web site at www.azdor.gov and click on publications.

 If You Included Your Child's Unearned Income on Your Federal Return, Does Your Child Have to File an Arizona Return?